xparadoxical/gddocs/docs/endpoints/rewards/getGJRewards.md

 - Small chest's rewards in a comma separated list
 	- Orbs
 	- Diamonds
-	- Item 1 (1 is Fire, 2 is Ice, 3 is Poison, 4 is Shadow, 5 is Lava, 6 is key, 10 is Earth, 11 is Blood, 12 is Metal, 13 is Light and 14 is Soul)
+	- Item 1 (1 is Fire, 2 is Ice, 3 is Poison, 4 is Shadow, 5 is Lava, 6 is Demon Key, 10 is Earth, 11 is Blood, 12 is Metal, 13 is Light and 14 is Soul)
 	- Item 2
 - Large chest time remaining
 - Large chest's rewards in a comma separated list